sikaeducation/react-testing-workshop/standards/build-tests-react/topics/test-naming/README.md

 * What behavior it should be have
 * Under which conditions

-Traditional test names fall into 3 different styles: Simple, RSpec, and JUnit.
+Traditional test names fall into 3 different styles: Simple, RSpec, and xUnit.

 ## Naming Styles